mikelawrence/esphome-components/README.md

 ```

 #### sen5x.activate_heater Action
 This action turns the humidity sensor's heater on for 1s at 200mW.
 This action only works for the SEN63C, SEN65, SEN66 and SEN68 models.
+Unlike the SHT4X there is no further configuration nor a way to setup automatic heating interval.
+I may need to add code to emulate the automatic nature built-in to the SHT4X for the heater.

 ```
 on_value: